 This is an actual story of a 21 days old male newborn child, weight 2.8 kg (Baby of Rajalakshmi).
-This child was born on 15th July 2019 at Tirupur Government hospital, in Tirupur District, Tamil Nadu as a full-term normal delivery.
+This child was born at Tirupur Government hospital, in Tirupur District, Tamil Nadu as a full-term normal delivery.
 The child parents, Mohanraj and Rajalakhsmi were delighted about their baby.
 Mohanraj works as driver in in a private travel company in Tirupur.
 He makes around Rs 8000 per month for his livelihood.
 Rajalakshmi is a housewife and this is the couple’s second child.
 They already have one four-year-old son.

 After confirming the pregnancy, the parents were having regular antenatal check-ups at Tirupur Government Hospital and all were normal.
 She had a normal delivery and immediately after the baby cried and was seen by the pediatrician, all was normal – on the fourth day they were sent home.

 One week after the family returned home, Rajalakshmi noticed that her baby’s breathing was fast-paced, and he wasn’t taking feed properly.
 The baby was seen by a local pediatrician and the family was reassured.
 However, these symptoms continued, so they took the baby to Trichy Government Medical College Hospital on 7th July when he was only three weeks old.
 He was thoroughly evaluated and detected to have severe cyanosis (low oxygen saturation in the range of 40 per cent).
 An Echo was done by neonatologist (Dr Senthil Kumar MD, DM) and the diagnosis was confirmed, D-Transposition of Great Arteries with a small ventricular septal defect.